B2B Referral Revenue Playbook: Turning Partnerships Into Profit

 Step 5: Measure Referral Revenue Like a Growth Channel

-• Review performance quarterly with key partners
+• Review performance quarterly with your key partners

 How 3 Media Web Can Help